San Basilio de Palenque: The village

 The village of Palenque de San Basilio has a population of about 3,500 inhabitants and is located in the foothills of the Montes de María, southeast of the regional capital, Cartagena.
 The word "palenque" means "walled city" and the Palenque de San Basilio is only one of many walled communities that were founded by escaped slaves as a refuge in the seventeenth century.
 Of the many palenques of escaped enslaved Africans that existed previously San Basilio is the only one that survives.
 Many of the oral and musical traditions have roots in Palenque's African past.
 Africans were dispatched to Spanish America under the asiento system.

 The village of San Basilio is inhabited mainly by Afro-Colombians which are direct descendants of enslaved Africans brought by the Europeans during the Colonization of the Americas and have preserved their ancestral traditions and have developed also their own language; Palenquero.
 In 2005, the Palenque de San Basilio village was proclaimed Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO.

 In the village of Palenque de San Basilio most of its inhabitants are black and still preserve customs and language from their African ancestors.
 In recent years people of indigenous ancestry have settled at the borders of Palenque, being displaced earlier by the Colombian civil war.

 One of the first anthropological studies of the inhabitants of Palenque de San Basilio was published by anthropologist Nina de Friedemann and photographer Richard Cross in 1979 entitled Ma Ngombe: guerreros y ganaderos en Palenque.

-On 30 November 2025, residents of San Basilio de Palenque will vote in a referendum on whether to become an independent town.
+On 30 November 2025, residents of San Basilio de Palenque were scheduled to vote in a referendum on whether to become an independent town (municipality).
+However, government officials postponed it in order to clarify its scope.
 It is currently part of the Mahates municipality.

+Cultural Space

+San Basilio de Palenque preserves many cultural elements of African origin.
+The music which joins the majority of activities is an important part of the town's culture and shapes their social practices.
+One example of their traditions is the "lumbalú", a funeral ceremony where the community is called with the pechiche drum, beginning nine days and nights of songs, dances and laments to commemorate the deceased.